Felecia Theune, PhD

 Her connection to college athletics runs deep.
 Dr. Theune spent nearly a decade inside the University of Miami Department of Athletics Academic Services, first as an Academic Support Specialist working directly with student-athletes, then as Learning Specialist and Mentor Coordinator overseeing data driven academic programs and student outcomes analysis.
 Before that, she spent 12 years as a sports journalist, working as a reporter and copy editor.
 She understands how athletic departments operate, how they are structured, and what pressures their leadership faces, not as an outside observer, but as someone who has worked within them.

 Before her career in higher education and athletics, Dr. Theune built a foundation in marketing and strategic communications, developing materials, leading proposals, and helping organizations translate strategy into clear and compelling communications.
-That practitioner experience shapes how CCS delivers its work: research findings that are analytically rigorous and strategically actionable, presented in a way that resonates with decision makers.
+That practitioner experience shapes how CCS delivers its work: research findings that are rigorous, defensible, and useful — written in language athletic leadership can act on.

-Her sociological foundation shapes how she approaches attendance, not as a marketing problem, but as a behavioral challenge.
+Her sociological foundation shapes how she approaches attendance, not as a marketing problem, but as a behavioral one.
 Attendance is a decision.
-And like any decision, it can be studied, understood, and influenced when you ask the right questions.
+And like any decision, it can be studied, understood, and influenced when you ask the right questions of the right people.

-What we believe and where we are headed.
+What CCS believes — and where it's headed.

 CCS operates alongside, not in competition with, marketing agencies, ticketing platforms, and internal athletics staff.

-It started with a conversation and a gap no one was filling.
+It started with a question no one was asking.

-The idea for Campus Crowd Strategies grew out of a conversation Dr. Theune had with a senior administrator at a Power conference athletic department.
-The team had a winning record, postseason play was within reach, and yet attendance was soft.
-The administrator was working through possible explanations, schedule, promotions, timing, trying to piece together an answer from the inside out.
+The idea for Campus Crowd Strategies grew from a conversation with a senior administrator at a Power conference athletic department.
+The team had a winning record.
+Postseason play was within reach.
+Attendance was soft.
+The administrator was working through explanations — schedule, promotions, timing — trying to piece together an answer from the inside out.

 "You haven't asked people why they don't come.
 You have to do some research.
 Otherwise, it's just guesswork."